MireyaSilvano21/MireyaSilvano21/README.md

 ###

 <p align="left">I’m a software developer student, currently my degree.
-I am expanding my knowledge in both front-end and back-end development. i love to learn and buil someting new, productive, innovative, and creative.</p>
+I am expanding my knowledge in both front-end and back-end development.
+I love to learn and buil someting new, productive, innovative, and creative.</p>

 ###